 How to Know If You Have Sleep Apnea

-The only way to diagnose sleep apnea is to have a sleep doctor evaluate the results of a sleep test, which looks at your breathing, oxygen levels, and more.
+The only way to diagnose sleep apnea is to have a health professional evaluate the results of a sleep test, which looks at your breathing, oxygen levels, and more.

 But should you have a sleep test?
 If you have the following symptoms, you should get a sleep test to diagnose or eliminate sleep apnea as a potential cause: